Please read about our past events in the featured articles in the news: article 1, article 2, and article 3.

-Asian/Asian Americans and their legacy and contributions throughout history are virtually absent in the current K-12 curriculum in the U.S. The only times they are mentioned are the Chinese Exclusion Act and Japanese Incarceration in the social studies curriculum in one or two states.
-Due to the lack of Asian American history in the school curriculum national wide, not only many Americans do not know about Asian American history, but many Asian Americans themselves do not even know their own history either.
+Americans are one of the fastest-growing ethnic groups in Illinois, with a population of nearly 720,000 in 2019.
+Yet, Asians/Asian Americans and their legacy and contributions throughout history are virtually absent in the current K-12 curriculum in the U.S. Educators in a few states, nationwide, may cover the Chinese Exclusion Act and Japanese Incarceration in social studies coursework.
+Due to this omission, many Americans have little to no understanding of Asian American history, and many Asian Americans themselves do not know their own history, either.

-Through this initiative, we hope to (i) increase our community’s appreciation of Asian Americans and their contributions to society, (ii) help children and families develop a deeper awareness of the rising incidents of violence against Asian descendants and critical thinking about social injustice, and eventually (iii) bring everyone together in our community to embrace our diversity.
+Through this initiative, we hope to (i) increase our community’s appreciation of Asian Americans and their contributions to society, (ii) help children and families develop a deeper awareness of the rising incidents of violence against Asian descendants and critical thinking about social injustice, and eventually, (iii) bring everyone together in our community to embrace our diversity.

-If you have any questions regarding Asian American Education Initiative, please contact Dr. Wei Liu at email@example.com at the College of Education or Mike Yuchuan Shen at firstname.lastname@example.org at the Center for East Asian and Pacific Studies.
+If you have questions regarding Asian American Education Initiative, please contact Dr. Wei Liu at email@example.com at the College of Education or Mike Yuchuan Shen at firstname.lastname@example.org at the Center for East Asian and Pacific Studies.